pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/console/extensions/pulumi-button.md

 ## Creating a Pulumi Button

-After you've verified your template project works as expected, you can add a button to the README in your repository or Gist.
+After you've verified your project template works as expected, you can add a button to the README in your repository or gist.

-There are two ways of referencing the template project:
+There are two ways to reference the project template:

  - Implicitly without a `template` parameter.
-For public GitHub repositories or Gists, if you don't specify a `template` parameter, Pulumi will infer the URL to the template using the HTTP `referer` header that is sent when the button is clicked.
+For public GitHub repositories or gists, if you don't specify a `template` parameter, Pulumi will infer the URL to the template using the HTTP `referer` header that is sent when the button is clicked.
 This makes the button stable under forks and branches of the repository.

  - Explicitly specifying a `template` parameter that points to the project.
-This is useful for buttons that aren't inside a repository, such as in blog posts or other web pages, or when the README isn't in the same directory as the template project.
+This is useful for buttons that aren't inside a repository, such as in blog posts or other web pages, or when the README isn't in the same directory as the project template.

-### Implicit templates
+### Implicit Templates

-If you're embedding the button in the README of a public GitHub repo or Gist, Pulumi will automatically infer the URL to the template from the `referer` header that is sent when the button is clicked.
+If you're embedding the button in the README of a public GitHub repo or gist, Pulumi will automatically infer the URL to the template from the `referer` header that is sent when the button is clicked.

-> This is convenient because it avoids hard-coding the specific repository URL into the button, allowing forks and branches of the repository to work without needing to change the button's `template` parameter.
+This is convenient because it eliminates the need for hard-coding the specific repository URL into the button, allowing forks and branches of the repository to work without needing to change the button's `template` parameter.

 Here's an example in Markdown: